redhat-developer/redhat-sso-quickstarts/app-authz-springboot/README.md

 authorization aspects are managed by Red Hat SSO.

-This application tries to focus on the authorization features provided by Red Hat SSO Authorization Services, where resources are protected by a set of permissions and policies defined in Keycloak itself and access to these resources are enforced by a policy enforcer that intercepts every single request to the application.
+This application tries to focus on the authorization features provided by Red Hat SSO Authorization Services, where resources are protected by a set of permissions and policies defined in Red Hat SSO itself and access to these resources are enforced by a policy enforcer that intercepts every single request to the application.

 In this application, there are three paths protected by specific permissions in Red Hat SSO: